Skip to main content

 Some top tips to summarise:

-• Calculate your monthly minimum expenses and consider your personal circumstances when working out how much you need in your emergency fund.
+• Calculate your monthly minimum expenses and consider your circumstances when working out how much you need in your emergency fund.

 • Remember to look at fees as well as the interest rates.

 • You don’t need to have your emergency fund at the same bank as your day-to-day bank.
-In fact, if it is with a separate provider, you may be less tempted to touch it unless absolutely necessary.
+In fact, if it is with a separate provider, you may be less tempted to touch it unless necessary.

 Dean Anderson